cjnaz/funcs3-Python-script-framework/README.md

 # funcs3 with gmailnudge and wanipcheck demo stripts

 funcs3 is a collection of functions for building basic Python tools and scripts.
-This code was developed using Python 2.7, and has not be tested/debugged for Python 3.
+This code was developed using Python 2.7, and tested/debugged for Python 3.

 Tools using the loadconfig function will need to have a config file defined.
 Three config files are included in this repo, but they must be adjusted by the user for valid email credentials and email addresses.